angelndevil2/dsee/README.md

 * manual
 * bci to monitor was service
-* refer to wiki or intro web
+* refer to wiki or intro web.